sme93/fitlit-starter-kit/README.md

 3. `cd` into repository.
 4. Run `open src/index.html` in your command line.

-*For running tests in Sleep.js, please comment out these lines of code*
+*For running tests in Sleep.js, please comment out these lines of code*:

 `if (typeof module !== 'undefined') {
   const dayjs = require("dayjs");